What Is PDM

 Remember when diagnosing a machine’s condition required nothing more than a screwdriver and a good ear?
 Well, technology has come a long way.

 These days, a host of high-tech tools make it possible to accurately determine the condition of equipment as it operates.
 This information can then be used to make precise maintenance decisions.
-The result is improved productivity, lowered maintenance costs, and extended machinery life.
+The results are improved productivity, lowered maintenance costs, and extended machinery life.

 By pinpointing problem areas and hot spots long before they cause critical shutdown, Predictive Maintenance (PdM) also increases productivity:

-Cost savings are one of the major motivations behind most Predictive Maintenance (PdM) Programs:
+Cost savings is one of the major motivations behind most Predictive Maintenance (PdM) Programs: